DmitryGubanov/budget-macros/README.md

 ### Bottom-up dynamic programming

 Although this is the 'best' in terms of scalability, the run time starts at an incredibly high number.
-With a typical diet and <8 foods in the databse, brute force takes <500,000 steps; whereas this algorithm takes around 100 billion.
-Granted, adding more foods and increasing the requirements would quickly make this outperform top-down, that simply means top-down is not usable after some point while this is never usable.
+With a typical diet and <8 foods in the databse, top-down takes <500,000 steps; whereas this algorithm takes around 100 billion.
+Although adding more foods and increasing the requirements would quickly make this outperform top-down, that simply means top-down is not usable after some point while this is never usable with all requirements.

 ### Conclusions and future improvements/testing

-All algorithms are slow, but top-down is at least usable at some points.
-A bottom up approach shines when you ignore at least 2 requirements (say you only care about calories and protein), but fails with any more.
+All algorithms are slow.
+Top-down is usable in some cases with all requirements.
+A bottom up approach is usable (and is better) when you ignore at least 2 requirements (say you only care about calories and protein).

 I can use this analysis to develop a system which estimates the most reasonable algorithm to use given a set of inputs, at the cost of some time performing calculations on the input.
 Furthermore, it'll probably be wise to implement a non-deterministic solution or some greedy algorithm which approximates a solution.